 What Tax Records Should I Keep

 HMRC is being increasingly asked to collect more tax revenue accurately.
 They have recruited an additional 2,000 inspectors and investigations are on the up.
-This article explains the dates and what information you should keep, just in case you receive a notice to complete self-assessment, as many people only find out after the end of the tax year that they are now required to submit tax returns.
+This article explains the dates and what information you should keep, just in case you receive a notice to complete a self-assessment, as many people only find out after the end of the tax year that they are now required to submit tax returns.

 We are then required to file self-assessment tax returns by the following January 31st.
 This is nearly 10 months after the tax year end and some 22 months from the start of the tax year being assessed.
 The fact remains that we are given more than a reasonable amount of time to maintain our income and capital gains records or seek professional help to enable us to file self-assessment returns within the required deadline.